 - D-Generation X invasion of a WCW live event with a tank.note They also managed to raise WCW's ire by showing up to their headquarters in Atlanta, Georgia.

 - On the April 13, 1998 episode of Raw, Vince McMahon snaps and challenges "Stone Cold" Steve Austin to a main event match that night.
 The match never happens as a brawl occurs before it could begin, which is in turn interrupted by Dude Love.
 However, the idea of a "Stone Cold" Steve Austin versus Vince McMahon main event causes Raw to finally beat Nitro in the ratings after 82 weeks.
 Raw had a 4.6 rating versus Nitro with a 4.2 rating.

 - The second "Hell in a Cell" match, where The Undertaker tossed Mankind off the top of the sixteen-foot-high cell onto the Spanish Announcers' Table (and produced one of the most-used video clips in the company's history).
 The sight of Foley crashing through the table became this era's equivalent of Hulk Hogan slamming Andre The Giant to the mat, although Foley's later fall through the roof of the cage into the ring below was far more damaging (and far less rehearsed).

 - The Survivor Series 1998 main event: rising face The Rock aligned with Vince McMahon to screw Mankind out of becoming the WWF Champion (the first of WWE's many allusions to the Montreal Screwjob in the years that followed it), which gave rise to The Corporation storyline.

-- The death of Owen Hart, the first major death of a wrestler while employed to the WWF; it led to his widow filing a lawsuit over the company.
+- The death of Owen Hart, the first major death of a wrestler while employed by the WWF, which led to his widow filing a lawsuit against the company.

 - The debut of Chris Jericho on Raw Is War in mid-1999, making him one of the first major defections from WCW to the WWF.